revione/el-placer-de-saber-js/README.md

-# You Don't Know JS Yet (book series) - 2nd Edition
+# El placer de saber JS

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
 This is the **second edition** of the book series: